 That's just a quick look at some of the things you can do in terms of reusing old phones.
 If you need further inspiration, the Android Afterlife sub-reddit is a great community that's full of ideas when it comes to reusing old phones.

-At the end of the day, this is what you need to know: just because an old phone is no longer suitable as a daily driver doesn't mean it's useless.
+At the end of the day, just because an old phone is no longer suitable as a daily driver doesn't mean it's useless.
 As I stated above, even phones launched four or five years ago are incredibly powerful, and it is easy to reuse them for other tasks around the house.